Professor

 1. Right to receive medical care

-3. Right to have confidentiality
+3. Right to confidentiality

-4. Right to request for consultation and mediation
+4. Right to request consultation and mediation

-Patients have the right to be protected from possible danger in the hospital and to have the stability of mind and body.
+Patients have the right to receive hospital-provided care where the patient’s medical information is protected and patient safety can be assured.
+In addition, patients have the right to be protected from possible dangers that can occur in a hospital and to have stability of mind and body.